 Alpine Property after Brexit

-Alpine Property intelligence has assembled comments and opinions from our partner agents in several of the top resorts in the Alps.
+Alpine Property intelligence has assembled comments and opinions from real estate agents in several of the top resorts in the Alps.
 These, together with observations of our own, we hope will help buyers navigate this upheaval.

 The uncertainty, where it exists, centres on how dominant UK buyers have been in certain resorts and how this has changed.
 Has the exchange rate been a factor and instead have UK owners taken advantage of this to sell their property?
 Of course, most ski resorts in the Alps have a wonderfully international mix of visitors and property owners, but has this international presence been enough to offset any decline of interest from UK buyers?
 Then we turn to the future, is there any pent-up demand?
 Where can non-EU residents buy property in the Alps, and even if it is less easy than before, are there solutions available?